samaradw/pin7/.github/steps/1-create-discussion.md

 3. Choose a category like **Q&A** or **Ideas**.
 4. Add a title and meaningful message.
 5. Click **Start Discussion**.
+6. Wait about 20 seconds then refresh this page (the one you're following instructions from) to automatically update to the next step.

 ---